Azure/azure-quickstart-templates/quickstarts/microsoft.healthdataaiservices/deidentification-service-create/README.md

 This template allows you to deploy a new Azure Health Data Services de-identification service.
 The [quickstart](/azure/healthcare-apis/deidentification/quickstart) article describes how to deploy the template.

-For more information about Azure Health Data Services de-identification service, see [What is the de-identification service (preview)?](/azure/healthcare-apis/deidentification/overview).
+For more information about Azure Health Data Services de-identification service, see [What is the de-identification service?](/azure/healthcare-apis/deidentification/overview).

 `Tags: Microsoft.HealthDataAIServices/deidServices`